About the Project

 Anna Swanson

-Anna Swanson (she/her) is a queer writer and librarian living in Ktaqmkuk/St. John’s, NL.
-Her writing is interested in themes of chronic illness, concussion, embodiment, identity, queerness, and survival joy.
-Her first book of poetry, The Nights Also (Tightrope Books, 2010), won the Gerald Lampert Award and a Lambda Literary Award.
-Her writing has appeared in various anthologies including In Fine Form: The Canadian Book of Form Poetry, The Best Canadian Poetry in English, Watch Your Head: Writers and Artists Respond to the Climate Crisis, Torah: A Women’s Commentary, and Impact: Women Writing After Concussion.
-She works with Riddle Fence as a poetry editor, and loves swimming outdoors in all seasons.
+Anna Swanson (she/her) is a queer writer and librarian.
+Her first book of poetry, The Nights Also (Tightrope Books, 2010), won the Gerald Lampert Memorial Award and a Lambda Literary Award.
+Her second collection, The Garbage Poems, is forthcoming from Brick Books in 2025.
+Her writing has been widely published in journals and anthologies including Best Canadian Poetry, Impact: Women Writing After Concussion, In Fine Form: The Canadian Book of Form Poetry, and Watch Your Head: Writers and Artists Respond to the Climate Crisis.
+She is based in St. John’s (on the island of Ktaqmkuk/Newfoundland), but is currently finishing an MFA at the University of Guelph.
+She works as a poetry editor for Riddle Fence Magazine, and special interests include collective liberation and wild swimming in all seasons.

 Anna’s Website